 - Secure Globalization: The web is a global market place, and cross-site scripting is a global issue.
 An attack can be coded anywhere, and Anti-XSS now protects against XSS attacks coded in dozens of languages.

-The Security Runtime Engine (SRE) provides a wrapper around your existing web sites, ensuring that common attack vectors to not make it to your application.
+The Security Runtime Engine (SRE) provided a wrapper around your existing web sites, ensuring that common attack vectors to not make it to your application.
 Protection is provided as standard for

 - Cross Site Scripting